Orkney Grocery Shopping Guide for Self-Catering Stays

 April 9, 2025

-Editorial 6-column comparison table of Orkney grocery options — Tesco Kirkwall, Co-operative shops in Kirkwall and Stromness, Lidl Kirkwall, local delis, farm shops with honesty boxes, and outer-isle community shops — comparing opening hours, range, price level, local produce, card acceptance and delivery — plus four key callouts about the single Tesco superstore, two Co-op shops, 13 inhabited outer isles each with their own shop, and the always-carry-cash rule
+Editorial comparison table of Orkney grocery options — Tesco Kirkwall, the three Co-op Food shops, Lidl Kirkwall, local delis, farm shops with honesty boxes, and outer-isle community shops — comparing opening hours, range, price level, local produce, card acceptance and delivery, with callouts noting one Tesco superstore, three Co-op shops, Lidl's June 2024 arrival as the UK's most northerly store, and the always-carry-cash rule for the isles

 Key Takeaways: Orkney Grocery Shopping